• Skip to primary navigation

 It is also one of the largest states in the United States, ranking third on the list, highly inhabited, with a high standard of living, and some of the best infrastructures in the world, including several high-rise infrastructures.

-California’s economy is larger than that of other countries, and it is one of the world’s largest, with a vast number of jobs.
+California’s economy is larger than other countries, one of the world’s largest, with many jobs.
 Almost all types of “white collar” occupations, if not all, can be found here, and they pay well, if not the highest in the world.

 In this article, I’ve compiled a list of the top ten highest-paying jobs in California, which pay the highest average yearly earnings in the state.